DePaul University > About > Administration > Dan Allen

-Dan Allen currently serves as the senior vice president for Advancement at DePaul University.
+Dan Allen currently serves as the senior vice president for Advancement and External Relations at DePaul University.
 Since joining DePaul in August 2015, Allen has previously served as associate vice president for Principal Gifts and vice president for Development.
-In his capacity as vice president for Advancement, Allen provides leadership and executive management for all fundraising, alumni relations, and advancement communications strategies.
+In his capacity as senior vice president for Advancement and External Relations, Allen provides leadership and executive management for all fundraising, alumni relations, and advancement communications strategies.
 He also serves in a leadership capacity as an Administrative Officer of the university.

 Prior to joining DePaul, Allen served as senior associate dean for External Relations at the University of Chicago’s Harris School of Public Policy.
 He also served as vice president of Institutional Advancement at Lewis University in Romeoville, Illinois and at Loras College in Dubuque, Iowa.
 Allen has worked in educational development roles for more than 20 years, and has been a frequent presenter at various educational and healthcare development conferences and seminars.